vincmazet/bip/_sources/labs/lab6.md

   ```

 * Perform the convolution of $x$ by $h$ to obtain the image $y$.
-  To do this, use the function `scipy.ndimage.filters.convolve` with the argument `mode="wrap"` so that the convolution is circular
+  To do this, use the function `scipy.ndimage.filters.convolve` with the argument `mode="wrap"` so that the convolution is circular.

 * Apply the inverse filter on $y$ to get an estimate $\widehat{x} $ of $x$.
   What do you see?